When to Change Your Fuel Filter

 Some cars come with a non-serviceable filter which is located inside the fuel tank.
 These cars don't need fuel filter replacing as the fuel pump comes with a fuel strainer.
 This type only needs replacing when the entire fuel pump fails.
 Check your car's manual to find out which type of filter it has.

 The replacement of the fuel filter might seem as something not important, but the truth is that if it's not kept clean, it might end up plugging up the injectors, which would turn into a more expensive reparation.

-If you'd like to read similar articles to When to Change Your Fuel Filter, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to When to Change Your Fuel Filter, we recommend you visit our Car Maintenance and Repair category.